icyphox/site/pages/blog/push.md

 </div>

-I now get reminded to "buy oat milk" when I'm arriving at the metro station's shopping center.[^2] And to post this once I get home.
+I now get reminded to "buy oat milk" when I'm arriving at the metro station's shopping center.[^2] Or of a restaurant in an area that I've been meaning to check out.
+Or to text someone when I'm in their city at a future date.
+Or to post this once I get home.

 [^2]: _kauppakeskus_ in Finnish.